Riya-Shree/voice-task-tracker/README.md

 ### Tools Used

 - **GitHub Copilot**: Code completion and boilerplate generation
-- **ChatGPT/Claude**: Architecture planning, debugging, prompt engineering for Groq
+- **ChatGPT**: Architecture planning, debugging, prompt engineering for Groq

 ### What They Helped With